DiffuseHyperion/Utilities/README.md

 # Utilities
 An amalgamation of functions and features into a single plugin

+## THIS HAS BEEN ARCHIVED!
+No longer required for my needs, so this has been archived

 # Current features:
 - StopBreakBlock (Stop blocks from breaking)